COMPUTER SCIENCE FACULTY AND STAFF DIRECTORY

 My area of specialty is systems security and advanced networking.
 My current research is in blockchain and applying AI anomaly detection to network security.
 I am also the President of Invykta LLC, a cyber-security consulting company.
 I was previously President and CEO of Secure64 Software Corporation and spent 24 years in R&D and Marketing at Hewlett Packard.

 My research interests are in the areas of modeling and testing software in the object-oriented, aspect-oriented, and component-based paradigms.
-I serve on a the editorial boards of prominent technical publications, co-chair major conferences in the field, and am a member of the ACM and Senior Member of the IEEE.
+I serve on the editorial boards of prominent technical publications, co-chair major conferences in the field, and am a member of the ACM and Senior Member of the IEEE.

 My research interests cover several key areas in reliable and secure computing.
 I work on topics that include vulnerability discovery, security risks and economics, software reliability, test effectiveness, impact of testing on reliability, fault modeling, and fault tolerance.